 - What is your leadership style?

-– Tell me about a time that you worked well within a team.
+- Tell me about a time that you worked well with a team.

 - Recount to me a story where you failed.